tomoyanonymous/matsuuratomoyacom-web/content/about/_index.en.md

 Ph.D in Design.
 He is born in 1994 at Chigasaki, Kanagawa Prefecture.
 Graduated Department of Music and Environment in Tokyo University of the Arts and Graduate School of Design, Kyushu University.

-Currently working as Project Assistant Professor at Art Media Center in Tokyo University of the Arts.
+Currently working as Freelance designer/engineer/educator/researcher.

 Web Site : <https://matsuuratomoya.com/en>